 Swan Reserve Rooms

 The Swan Reserve has a variety of rooms, from standard rooms to a variety of suites.
 We stayed in a standard room, with two queen beds.
 We originally had booked a Hollywood Studios view room because, well it was the best price we could find for the time we were traveling.
 A very nice surprise, we were upgraded to an Epcot view room.
 And let me tell you, this entire hotel has amazing views!
 We loved waking up to the sight of Spaceship Earth in the distance and being able to watch Beacons of Light and the Fireworks at night.
 We could even see, very faintly, the fireworks from Enchantment at Magic Kingdom!
-The weather wasn’t the best during our trip, as it was quite cold and rainy, so we really appreciated being able to watch these from inside.
+The weather wasn’t the best during our trip, as it was quite cold and rainy.
+So we really appreciated being able to watch these from the inside.

-The rooms at the Swan Reserve are bright and airy thanks to the huge ceiling to floor window.
+The rooms at the Swan Reserve are bright and airy thanks to the huge floor-to-ceiling window.
 I was a little worried when I originally heard about this new hotel that it would feel generic and sterile, which is sometimes how I feel when staying at hotels with stark white walls and little character.
 But I didn’t feel that way at all!
 Between the natural light and the little decor accents around the room, it felt welcoming and upscale.

 The standard rooms come with a mini-fridge, coffee maker, and safe.
 There is also a decent-sized closet, along with enough drawer space for a few people.
-The bathrooms are roomy, and if you’re just getting a standard room, there is only one sink/vanity area that is located inside of the bathroom.
+The bathrooms are roomy.
+And if you’re just getting a standard room, there is only one sink/vanity area that is located inside of the bathroom.
 We generally prefer having a vanity space outside of the bathroom since it makes getting ready in the mornings a bit easier, but it’s not really a deal-breaker for us.